BuzzteeBear/OpenXR-MotionCompensation/OpenXR-MotionCompensation_User_Guide.md

 ### Update

-To use an updated version of OXRMC it is sufficient to replace the binary (OpenXR-MotionCompensation.dll) in the installation directory.
-Replacing the user guide with the latest version upon updating is highly recommended :).
-It is **not** necessary to execute uninstallation and installation script for each new release **unless** you want to use **another directory**.
+To use an updated version of OXRMC it is sufficient to download and run the latest installation executable.
+If you want to change the installation directory you will have to uninstall the previous version first.

 ### Uninstallation

-To remove the OpenXr Motion Compensation layer:
-- execute the script `Uninstall-OpenXR-MotionCompensation.ps1` as described in the [Execute install script](#execute-install-script) section above.
-**This only works correctly when executed from the same directory the installation script was executed from!**
-- optional: delete the files in the directory you chose for installation

-Note: You can check if your (un)installation is correct in the windows registry.
-The path `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Khronos\OpenXR\1\ApiLayers\Implicit` should always only contain one entry ending on `XR_APILAYER_NOVENDOR_motion_compensation.json`.
-If there are more than one entry present, delete the ones pointing to the directories you're not using.
+To remove the OpenXR-MotionCompensation layer just use windows settings/control panel as you would do witgh any other application.
+During uninstallation you can choose to delete your configuration files in the appdata directory or to keep them for later use.

 ## Configuration

+Configuration files can be found at `...\Users\*<Your_Username>*\AppData\Local\OpenXR-MotionCompensation\OpenXR-MotionCompensation.log`.
-The archive contains the default configuration file `OpenXR-MotionCompensation.ini`.
+After intial installtion this directory contains the default configuration file `OpenXR-MotionCompensation.ini`.
 You can make changes to that file to configure options you want to be the same for all OpenXR applications.

-Upon starting an OpenXR application with the API layer active for the first time, a configuration file named after the application is created in the installation directory.
+Upon starting an OpenXR application with the API layer active for the first time, a configuration file named after the application is created in the same directory.
 You can use it to copy (partial) sections from the default configuration file whenever you want to make changes only for that application specifically.

 ### Use of the Configuration file